- Laboratory Services

 Please note: Only one CLIA number can be included on each paper claim form.
 It is applied to all CLIA covered procedures on the claim.
 Procedures covered by different CLIA numbers need to be submitted on separate claims.
 Enter the CLIA number in the REMARKS field only.

 The tax ID (TID) on record with the Centers for Medicare and Medicaid Services (CMS) for the CLIA number must correspond to the TID on record with the Department.
-Questions regarding claims processing or responses should be directed to Gainwell Technologies at 844-235-2387 (toll-free).
+Questions regarding claims processing or responses should be directed to Gainwell Technologies.

 Handling, Collection and Conveyance Charges